mrkamel/search_cop/README.md

 used by your RDBMS when you search for `Book.search("stock > 0")`, etc.

-Regarding the `LIKE` penalty, we plan to support FULLTEXT index capabilities, but are simply not there yet, as every RDBMS has different FULLTEXT options and syntaxes.
+Regarding the `LIKE` penalty, we plan to support FULLTEXT index capabilities, such that Mysql's `MATCH() ...
+AGAINST()` can be used, etc. However, we are simply not there yet, as every RDBMS has different FULLTEXT capabilities and syntaxes - and AttrSearchable will stay RDBMS agnostic.

 ## Contributing